 ~ Cameron Moll, UX leader & strategist

-OK, but does all that mean websites should not necessarily look beautiful?
+OK, but does all that mean websites do not have to look beautiful?
 Of course they should!
-Part of their purpose is to provide satisfying user experience after all.
-But a website visual look should mostly help users get the right message and interact with the content in a meaningful way, not interfere with that.
+It is part of their purpose to provide satisfying user experience after all.
+But a website visual look should mostly help users get the right message and interact with the content in a meaningful way, not interfere in that.
 That is why we like to build well thought out minimalistic designs, with nice details and less visual noise.